Q - What is the best way to see all of the available animals?

 Q – Can you put an animal on hold for me?

 A – No, sorry!
 We want the animals in our care to go home as quickly as possible so those that are ready to go (spayed/neutered, microchipped, rabies vaccinated) do have to go home at the time of adoption.
 If the pet is not yet altered, we will complete the adoption (adoption fee will be collected) and you will be given a scheduled day to come back for the pet once altered.

 Q – What do I need to bring with me to adopt?

 A – We suggest, when possible, bringing all humans in the household when adopting an animal.
 We want to make sure the animal you choose gets along with all members of the family, including small children.
 Some pets will be labeled “does better with adults,” which means they should not go to a family with children due to their history in previous homes.
 Please also bring a photo ID and form of payment (no checks).
-If adopting a dog, they will have to leave on a leash and collar, cats and small animals in a carrier, if you do not have one that fits them with you, we will have you purchase one in our retail store.
+If adopting a dog, they will have to leave on a leash and collar, cats and small animals must be in an enclosed carrier.
+If you do not have the item(s) needed, you can purchase from in our retail store.
 We offer a 10% discount on all retail items at time of adoption!